.ca: Naming restrictions

 Internationalized domain names (IDN) were introduced in January 2013 with a limited selection of characters (é, ë, ê, è, â, à, æ, ô, œ, ù, û, ü, ç, î, ï, ÿ) to allow French language text with diacritics.
 Names which differ only in diacritical accents (such as metro.ca and métro.ca) must have the same owner and same registrar.
 Domain names that begin with the four characters xn-- are otherwise not available for registration.
-Length must be 2-63 characters, including the xn-- prefix encoding for internationalised domain names.
+Length must be 2-63 characters, including the xn-- prefix encoding for internationalized domain names.

 Names which match the name of an existing generic three-letter top level domain (such as .com.ca) or the Canadian top level country code (.ca) are reserved and therefore not available for new registrations.
 Certain expletives are not accepted as names.
 Municipal names of individual cities and localities within Canada are also reserved nationwide, along with village.ca, hamlet.ca, town.ca, city.ca, ville.ca and the names of Canadian provinces.

 There are a handful of existing .ca registered names as short as two characters in length, but these tend to be rare as two-letter combinations matching any existing country-code TLDs were reserved in the past.
 Exceptions were typically names registered before the restriction was introduced, such as the Canadian Governor General at gg.ca.

 Names which exist at any of the levels (.ca, an individual province or territory, or an individual city) are blocked in their availability elsewhere in the .ca hierarchy.
 Registration, if it can be done at all, requires manual intervention by the prospective registrar as the permission of all existing registrant(s) must be obtained by CIRA.
 For instance, if the province of New Brunswick were to want to register "gouv.nb.ca", CIRA's normal automated WHOIS and registration tools would simply return the following error:

 The domain name provided conflicts with at least one other registered domain name (e.g. xyz.ca conflicts with xyz.on.ca).
 Registering this domain name requires permission from the Registrant(s) that already holds the domain name(s): gouv.on.ca, gouv.pe.ca, gouv.qc.ca.
 Contact CIRA for more information.

 Since Ontario, Prince Edward Island and Quebec already use "gouv" on their provincial second-level domains for the French-language versions of their government websites, this domain is unavailable through the normal registration process.
 However, with the agreement of these three parties New Brunswick would indeed be able to register and use gouv.nb.ca.

 Existing third-level domain registrants looking to obtain the corresponding second-level domain are normally advised to use the same initial registrar for both names.